 Mutual fund companies are located throughout the United States, but in 2018, 23 percent of fund industry workers were employed in Massachusetts and New York.
 Fund companies in California, Pennsylvania, and Texas employed 25 percent of fund industry workers.

 Diversity remains an issue in the industry.
-In December 2015, only 9.7 percent of fund managers were women, according to Morningstar, Inc., which provides stock market and final industry analysis and data.
-These female fund managers exclusively managed about 2 percent of the industry’s assets and open-ended funds
+In 2023, only 12.5 percent of fund managers were women, according to Morningstar, Inc., which provides stock market and final industry analysis and data.
+These female fund managers exclusively managed less than 2 percent of the industry’s assets at the end of 2022.

 - Financial Quantitative Analysts